thienmint/idb/PITCHME.md

 ---

-## Critique of Phonedb (Group 19)
+## Critique of Musemary (Group 20)

 ### What did they do well?

-- Visuals are clean and slick
-- Searching/pagination/filtering works very well
+- Searching/sorting works very well
-- Models are nicely interconnected with descriptive attributes
+- Models have a good degree of interconnectivity
+- A lot of content for users to explore and absorb

 +++

 ### What did we learn from their website?

-- For the number of countries and people in the world, there aren't a lot of phone carriers
- - Could be that mass data is not available, or there are monopolies
+- There are a lot of artists that we've never heard about
-- Alibaba has a phone operating system
+- Harvard has an arts museum
-- Tables are considered as cellular devices
+- Chairmaking is a type of art

 +++

 ### What can they do better?

-(Just to preface, this critque was done on 11-18-17; the website could've changed substantially since then)

-- Some of the photos are low resolution, making them look grainy
+- Some of the photos are stretched to fit and look a little awkward
-- Searching did not highlight search query terms
+- Some order by selections did not work properly
-- Did not have a "no results found" page to indicate that users entered a bad query
+- There's only one notable work for van Gogh and Picasso
+- Some cases where pagination doesn't work perfectly

 +++

 ### What puzzles us about their website?

-Why is your stock photo a picture of a very cute kitten?
-What does that have to do with phones?
+Why don't famous artists have more of their works listed?

 ---